 Weight: 13 to 20 pounds

-Physical Characteristics: Small in stature with white fur and a medium-length double coat
+Physical Characteristics: Small in stature; white fur; medium-length double coat

 06 of 14

-Another Scottish earthdog, Cairn Terriers have spent centuries helping out with vermin control on Scottish estates and farms.
+Another Scottish earth dog, cairn terriers have spent centuries helping out with vermin control on Scottish estates and farms.
 The breed can be traced to the Western Highlands as far back as the 1600s, though it’s thought that they originated even earlier than that.
-The smallest of the Scottish earthdog terriers, Cairn Terriers got their name thanks to their affinity for sourcing out rodents hiding under cairns, which are rock piles used to mark boundary lines.
-They’ve been a mainstay of British dog shows since at least the early 1900s, and got their first major claim to worldwide fame when a Cairn Terrier named Terry played Toto in The Wizard of Oz.
+Cairn terriers got their name thanks to their affinity for finding rodents hiding under cairns, or rock piles used to mark boundary lines.

 Height: 9 to 10 inches